Jared Leto: Political views

 In 2008, Leto supported the California Proposition 2 regarding the treatment of farm animals.
 In the 2008 presidential election, Leto supported Senator Barack Obama of Illinois.
 In 2012, he chaired a Gen44 event, a campaign set up by Obama to energize voters under 40.

 Leto is a gay rights activist.
 In October 2009, he raised money for the campaign against California Proposition 8, created by opponents of same-sex marriage to overturn the California Supreme Court decision that had legalized same-sex marriage.
 He spoke out in support of the LGBT rights group Freedom Action Inclusion Rights (FAIR).
-In May 2012, he expressed support after hearing that Obama had endorsed same-sex marriage.